ufz/ogs-container-maker/README.md

 Image deployment:
   --deploy [DEPLOY], -D [DEPLOY]
                         Deploys to all configured hosts (in config/deploy_hosts.yml) with no additional arguments or to the specified host.
 Implies --build and --convert arguments. (default: )

 Packages to install:
-  --pip [package [package ...]]
-                        Install additional Python packages (default: []) --packages [packages [packages ...]]
+  --pip [package ...]
+Install additional Python packages (default: []) --packages [packages ...]
                         Install additional OS packages (default: [])

 compiler.py: